-I'm recalling this from memory and this is old and could be updated for Scripted Rest APIs and such, but Just want to get this out here.
+I'm recalling this from memory and this is old and could be updated for Scripted Rest APIs and such, but I want to get this out here.

-That is really verbose but really all you need to know is what your doing, and what is preferred like so;
+That is verbose but all you need to know is what your doing, and what is preferred like so;

-Generally if you are doing a "one time" import, it is almost always easiest to do a file import, however, sometimes, a database connection is better, really its the same work.
+Generally if you are doing a "one time" import, generally almost always easiest to do a file import.
+Sometimes, a database connection is better, it's the same work.
 You'll set up a import table, and a transform map.

 If you are setting up a recurring import like from the stock market or some weather source the following questions have to be asked;

-- If what triggers this data is an interval, then it's just a matter of making a scheduled job/workflow that runs on that interval.
+- If what triggers this data is an interval, then make a scheduled job/workflow that runs on that interval.

 - If the data that comes into ServiceNow is a full set of the data, it probably doesn't make sense to do it over a web service, as those are generally paginated and that can be a pain to deal with, ideally, you would have read access to their database, and you can pull it in.

 - If not, the next best thing would be if they can prepare a single file for you to parse that you can read hosted some place.
 If that's not possible, I'd then look into the possibility of them pushing the data to you.